contourpy/contourpy/docs/benchmarks/calculation.rst

    :class: only-dark

 For the ``simple`` dataset above the performance of :ref:`serial` for contour lines is the same regardless of :class:`~.LineType`.
-It is about 20% faster than :ref:`mpl2005` and significantly faster than :ref:`mpl2014` with a speedup of 1.7-1.8.
+It is about the same as :ref:`mpl2005` and significantly faster than :ref:`mpl2014` with a speedup of 1.8-1.9.

 .. image:: ../_static/lines_random_1000_light.svg
    :class: only-light